 We conduct business in an open and transparent manner and only ever destroy documentation in accordance with our own policies and the law.
-You should immediately report any such requests to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+You should immediately report any such requests to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.